sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 # Inferring-flavor-mixtures-in-multijet-events
 Codes and datasets for paper Inferring flavor mixtures in multijet events (Y.Yao &amp; E.Alvarez)

-Warning: take your time to read this readme file because otherwise it is very hard to understand what there is in this repo and how to use it
+Warning: take your time to read this readme file because otherwise it is very hard to understand what there is in this repo and how to use it.

 ## 1- Big Picture